PaulMares/cs336-f23-project/README.md

 - `udp-packet-ttl`: Max number of hops allowed for UDP packets sent by the standalone application. (default value: 255)

+**Notes**
+- `port` numbers can be any number between 1 and 65535, but they cannot be a reserved port
+- Although 5 seconds is typically enough for `measurement-time`, 15 seconds is recommended for slower networks
+- The effects of compression become more pronounced with a larger `udp-train-len`, with diminishing returns.
+Smaller values may be easier for smaller networks but it will be harder to detect compression
+- `udp-packet-ttl` should be a number between 1 and 255.
+Values too small may prevent the program for working, but can also be used to find how many hops away the compression link is

 ## Part 1: client-server applications